 Mental Mistake 5 – Not Making your routine your goal

-The shot routine (which includes the pre-shot and post shot routine), is an absolute must if you want to play your best golf.
+The shot routine (which includes the pre shot routine and post shot routine), is an absolute must if you want to play your best golf.
 It’s the most effective way to ensure that you go through the proper steps to maximize your chance of success.
 Making your “process” your goal keeps your conscious mind occupied with the right things, instead of thinking about negatives and doubt.
 It also ensures you are picking the right shot, and then committing and trusting.
 It doesn’t need to be lengthy, all the necessary thinking can be done easily in 1-2 mins.
 In fact this is another benefit of the routine is to make sure the only time you are thinking about your game is during your shot routine.
 In between shots, relax and enjoy the experience!
-If you need help putting together a good routine, check out my Ultimate Mental Game Training Program 2016 edition.
+If you need help putting together a good routine, check out my Ultimate Mental Game Training Program 2018 edition.

 Photo by Jim Epler